sakhileb/mines/README.md

 This project is proprietary software.
 All rights reserved.

-For licensing inquiries, contact: [your-contact@email.com]
+For licensing inquiries, contact: [info@mines.infodot.co.za]

 ---

-**OptiMine Fleet Management System** - Built with ❤️ for Mining Operations
+**Mines Fleet Management System** - Built with ❤️ for Mining Operations

 **Version**: 2.1
 **Last Updated**: February 18, 2026